Analytical psychology: The break with Freud

 Still talking, Jung with psychoanalytic colleagues.
-Front row, Sigmund Freud, G. Stanley Hall, Carl Jung.
-Back row, Abraham Brill, Ernest Jones, Sándor Ferenczi.
+Front row: Sigmund Freud, G. Stanley Hall, Carl Jung.
+Back row: Abraham Brill, Ernest Jones, Sándor Ferenczi.
 1909 in front of Clark University.

-It was the publication of a book by Jung which provoked the break with psychoanalysis and led to the founding of analytical psychology.
+It was the publication of a book by Jung that provoked the break with psychoanalysis and led to the founding of analytical psychology.
 In 1912 Jung met "Miss Miller", brought to his notice by the work of Théodore Flournoy and whose case gave further substance to his theory of the collective unconscious.
 The study of her visions supplied the material which would go on to furnish his reasoning which he developed in Psychology of the Unconscious (Wandlungen und Symbole der Libido) (re-published as Symbols of Transformation in 1952) (C.W.
 Vol. 5).
 At this, Freud muttered about "heresy".
 It was the second part of the work that brought the divergence to light.
-Freud mentioned to Ernest Jones that it was on page 174 of the original German edition, that Jung, according to him, had "lost his way".
+Freud mentioned to Ernest Jones that it was on page 174 of the original German edition that Jung, according to him, had "lost his way".
 It is the extract where Jung enlarged on his conception of the libido.
 The sanction was immediate: Jung was officially banned from the Vienna psychoanalytic circle from August 1912.
 From that date the psychoanalytic movement split into two obediences, with Freud's partisans on one side, Karl Abraham being delegated to write a critical notice about Jung, and with Ernest Jones as defender of Freudian orthodoxy; while on the other side, were Jung's partisans, including Leonhard Seif, Franz Riklin, Johan van Ophuijsen and Alphonse Maeder.

 Jung's innovative ideas with a new formulation of psychology and lack of contrition sealed the end of the Jung-Freud friendship in 1913.
 From then, the two scholars worked independently on personality development: Jung had already termed his approach analytical psychology (1912), while the approach Freud had founded is referred to as the Psychoanalytic School (psychoanalytische Schule).